top of page

 Adoption

-Adopt and Adoption programs are designed to improve permanency outcomes for children and youth in foster care.
+Adoption programs are designed to improve permanency outcomes for children and youth in foster care.
 CONCERN is committed to helping children find a permanent family they can call their own.
 As an affiliate of the PA Statewide Adoption and Permanency Network (SWAN), the department provides the following services

 Child